 2. Microsoft 365 Business Basic: $5/user per month

 Offers all “Free” features along with video conferencing (up to 250 people).

 3. Microsoft 365 Business Standard: $12.50/user per month

 Offers “Microsoft Teams Business Basic” features + desktop versions of Office apps like Excel, Word, etc.

 Includes “Business Standard” features + unlimited file storage per user on OneDrive + enterprise-level video service to hold video conferences across the organization for $20.00 user/month.

 With COVID-19 disrupting businesses everywhere, having a remote communication tool is now more essential than ever.

 And while Microsoft Skype for Business is a good option to collaborate with your co-workers, it doesn’t look like it’s going to be there for the long run.
+Recently, Microsoft announced an end-of-life date to Skype for Business.
 That’s why it makes sense to switch to other platforms like Microsoft Teams or Zoom instead!